MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/nc-acxpin-evt_acx_pin_disconnected.md

 ### -param TargetPinId

-The identifier of the pin in the *TargetCicuit* from which the *Pin* was disconnected.
+The identifier of the pin in the *TargetCircuit* from which the *Pin* was disconnected.

 ## -remarks

 This callback is not guaranteed to be called in the following scenarios:

-.
-This device is removed or surprised-removed.
+- This device is removed or surprised-removed.
-.
-This device is disabled (query-removed and removed) via device manager.
+- This device is disabled (query-removed and removed) via device manager.

-The drivers must not relay on this callback for its only resource cleanup.
+A driver must not rely on this callback as its only resource cleanup.

 The specified ACXTARGETCIRCUIT may be already in its stop state b/c the target circuit may already be gone.

 Driver can still access its ACXTARGETCIRCUIT context.

 ## -see-also

 READY2GO

+EDITCOMPLETE